skodavasal9/banking-mcp-bridge/README.md

   }
 }

-## Banking System Demo
+Banking System Demo

-Here is the system in action:
+Here is the system in action, where Claude uses the MCP bridge to query the Java backend and SQLite database:

 <img src="https://github.com/user-attachments/assets/f18edf3b-83c0-480c-8019-b6a4587cd6d5" width="800" />

----